amasolov/aap-terraform-template/README.md

 2. Configure the VMs and install Ansible Application Platform

    📍 _Installation of Ansible Application Platform takes a lot of time.
-It's normal._
+It's normal to wait for 30-40 minutes on the "Run Ansible Automation Installer" step with no progress._

     ```sh
     task deploy:ansible-apply